 Top 5 Ingredients: 1.
 Lamb, 2.
 Lamb Heart, 3.
 Lamb Liver, 4.
 New Zealand Green Mussel, 5.
 Inulin from Chicory

 Striking the perfect balance between dry and raw food is a difficult task.
-However, Ziwi Peak Lamb Dog Food has proved it possible with their unique air-drying process and incredibly low carbohydrate levels.
+However, Ziwi Peak Lamb Dog Food has succeeded with its unique air-drying process and incredibly low carbohydrate levels.
 Their advanced preservation method involved air-drying each batch to kill any bacteria while preserving the goodness of raw food.

-Because this process also eliminates the need for starchy binders, the carbohydrate content of the formula is reduced to 4%.
+Because this process also eliminates the need for starchy binders, the carbohydrate content of the formula is only 4%.
 For dry food, that’s an insane figure.
 What makes the dog food even more appealing is its use of grass-fed free-range lamb protein.
-The recipe also contains a unique ingredient called New Zealand green mussels that enriches the food with glucosamine and chondroitin, two essential nutrients for good joint health.
+The recipe also contains a unique ingredient called New Zealand green mussels that enrich the food with glucosamine and chondroitin, two essential nutrients for good joint health.

 5. Instinct Frozen Raw Medallions Grain-Free Grass-Fed Lamb Recipe Dog Food